WilliamYu1993/ICSE/README.md

 | MHINT              | PP+PQ (10x compressed)| 2.08       |    0.84   |

 ### (E)Evaluation Metrics
-We adopt PESQ and STOI to [evaluate](https://github.com/WilliamYu1993/ICSE/tree/master/Evaluation) the proposed ICSE.
+We adopt PESQ and STOI to evaluate the proposed ICSE.
+The tools we used can be found [here](https://github.com/WilliamYu1993/ICSE/tree/master/Evaluation)